learnuidev/921/README.md

 ## About

-ts engineering is a next gen networking app for software engineers
+921 is a next gen ai tooling app for ai engineers

 ## Tech Stack